Beware 'the 12th round'.

 Ian

 Short, actionable thinking on how to avoid the things that limit creativity in teams and individuals.
-Zero spam.
 Always free.

 May 27, 2024